hujunfang888/Project-rotation1/README.md

 - `BWA_index_samtool_illumina_bar05`: Aligns barcode05 Illumina reads to bar05 assembly.
 - `Minimap_longreads_bar01`: Maps barcode01 long reads to NCBI reference genome CP001953.1.
 - `Minimap_longreads_bar05`: Maps barcode05 long reads to the same reference.

+Both Bandage and IGV were used to visually assess genome contiguity and read alignment quality.
+All manual steps were performed consistently and are documented with screenshots and scripts.

 ---